 Castaway Resort.
 Another adults-only resort on the west coast of Rarotonga.
 The self-catered rooms have air conditioning and there is a swimming pool and snorkelling and kayaking equipment.
 The two bars – Wilsons Beach Bar and Crusoe’s Restaurant & Bar are well worth a visit.
 From $109 NZ including breakfast.

 Aro’a Beachside Inn.
 This is a fab adults-only option on the white sands of Aroa Beach.
 It has a great bar and restaurant right on the beach – the Shipwreck Hut beach bar – and free use of kayaks and snorkelling gear.
 Breakfast is included and all rooms have kitchenettes so you can cook at the accommodation too.
 From $470 NZ per night.

 Rarotonga Backpackers.
 Located on the west side of the island this is such a great budget option.
 We stayed in a beachfront unit with an ensuite.
 There is a shared kitchen so you can prepare your own meals and eat them right on the beachfront.
-We paid $130 NZ for a beachfront unit but there are cheaper options especially if you share a dorm.
+They also have dorm rooms.

 Day 2 – Rarotonga

 Rarotonga has one main road which loops 32km around the island’s coastline.
 I recommend hiring a car in Rarotonga for at least a day, to fully explore the island and drive this loop.
 If you’re on a budget you can take the bus which does the loop in both directions, however, they can be infrequent and run on ‘Cook Islands time’ so a car (or scooter) is definitely the best option.

 Book a rental car in the Cook Islands